Kitware/dive/client/README.md

 ```

 This style guarantees matching types are passed through provide and inject without having to replicate the type definition through possibly many layers of `props:{}` type definitions, and automatically wraps with `readonly` to prevent short-circut updates.

+### /src/use

+The use{x} files in this folder pertain directly to media or annotation information.
+These objects will be used in `provides.ts` so that other components can access and manipulate the data.

+`useEventChart` and `useLineChart` take the visible tracks and format the data for drawing in swimlane or line graph formats

+`useAttributes` provide a reactive list of templates to show the attributes to the user.
+Attribute Filters and generation of Attribute Graphs are also done through.
+Attributes that don't have a template defined in the metadata will not be shown to the user.
+On import the backend (both web and desktop) will attempt to auto generate these attribute templates based on the values provided.,

+## DIVE Interface (/dive-common)

+The DIVE interfaces handles the loading in Viewer.vue of data and manages the layout of components provided in `/src` and the state managment of the system through `useModeManager`
+### useModeManager (/dive-common/use/useModeManager.ts)
+useModeManager.ts is used to manage the current state and state transitions within the DIVE application.
+Transitioning between selected, editing, deletion, modification.
+Most interactions that operate on the annotation data are coordinated through userModeManager.
+Many of the functions and reactive properties are sent to `./src/provides.ts` to allow components to view and manipulate the current state.
+Recipes (`./dive-common/recipes/`) allow for custom workflows when creating annotations.

 ## Tests